cyberomin/cyberomin.github.io/_posts/2015-07-09-marketplace-communities.markdown

 ---
 layout: post
-title:  "Communities, the bed rock of marketplaces"
+title:  "Communities, the bedrock of marketplaces"
 date:   2015-07-22 12:18:00
 categories: community
 description: "A group of people living in the same place or having a particular characteristic in common."